Last Updated on September 8, 2021 by melissanreynolds

 How to Harness the Power of Yoga Nidra for Fibromyalgia

 It has helped me so much that I have dreamed about being able to share it with you.
-I have completed two Yoga Nidra Teacher Trainings and practiced the gammit of types of nidra available.
+I have completed three Yoga Nidra Teacher Trainings and practiced the gammit of types of nidra available.
 I have read every book and article I could get my hands on.

 The research on meditation and yoga nidra for insomnia, pain and fatigue has only solidified my mission to share this.